umkoin/umkoin/CONTRIBUTING.md

     # On the next screen, edit/refine commit messages.
     # Save and quit.
     git push -f # (force push to GitHub)

+Please update the resulting commit message if needed, it should read as a coherent message.
+In most cases this means that you should not just list the interim commits.

 If you have problems with squashing (or other workflows with `git`), you can alternatively enable "Allow edits from maintainers" in the right GitHub